Compliance Microsoft 365

 3. How will the decisions be made?

-What does good governance mean in the age of Office 365?
+What does good governance mean in the age of Microsoft 365?

-When assessing whether to adopt cloud-based platforms and solutions like Office 365, good governance practices are vital.
+When assessing whether to adopt cloud-based platforms and solutions like Microsoft 365, good governance practices are vital.
 A good plan can:

 • Clarify what to prioritize for adoption and deployment.
 By following best practices for governance — setting processes in place and assigning owners to define requirements with stakeholders — your organization can prioritize what’s most impactful and also what is most feasible, given the current resources available.